cics-syslab/MAGI/README.md

 The interface is divided by tabs.
 By default, you have two tabs, `Preview` and `BasicSettings`.
 After enabling different modules or plugins, their settings (if they have) will be shown in the new tab created.

 ### Preview
-On the preview page, you can select where to generate the project files and generate it. (more features to come)
+On the preview page, you can choose where to generate the project files and generate it. (more features to come)

+The files will be generated to the path and in the folder with the name as the project name.
+If the folder already exists, the new folder will be concated with current time.

+#### File Structure
+The file structure emulates the gradescope environment under the subdirectory.
+- autograder.zip

+    This is the file to choose when uploading to gradescope.

+- source/

+    Has the same contents as `autograder.zip`

+- documents.md (not implemented yet)

+    A document file that provides the instructions for student

+- starter.zip (not implemented yet)

+    starter code that needs to be provided to student
 ### Basic Settings
 This page includes the generic information about the assignment and overall settings.
 The attributes are listed below,